-During the job application and interview process, employers look for applicants with two skill sets: hard skills and soft skills.
-Successful candidates will make sure to put both sets of skills on display.
-In order to do so, it helps to understand the difference between these two types of skills.
-Get definitions and examples of hard and soft skills, along with tips for how to showcase them throughout the job application process.
+During the job application and interview process, employers look for applicants with hard skills and soft skills.
+Successful candidates will make sure to put both skill sets on display.
+In order to do so effectively, it helps to understand the difference between these two types of skills.

 Hard skills are teachable abilities or skill sets that are easy to quantify.
 Typically, you'll learn hard skills in the classroom, through books or other training materials, or on the job.
 These hard skills are often listed in your cover letter and on your resume and are easy for an employer or recruiter to recognize.
 Hard skill include:

 - Proficiency in a foreign language